cskyl/SAM_WSSS/README.md

 # SAM_WSSS

-This is a Python script for merging pseudo labels and SAM labels.
-It provides four modes: 'eval', 'merge', 'all', and 'vis'.
+This is a Python script for our proposed framework.

 ## Getting Started